 Fact is that economists ― Walrasians, Keynesians, Marxians, Austrians ― never understood what science is all about.#1

-#1 Economics is not a science, not a religion, but proto-scientific rubbish
+#1 Economics is not a science, not a religion, but proto-scientific garbage

 Utilitarianism is the natural philosophy of most people.
 Utilitarianism asks what is it good for?
 Acceptable answers are: because it makes me a better person, is fun, is healthy, makes me happy, maximizes well being/welfare, is good for my family/community/country, guarantees me a place in heaven, saves humanity.

 Now, the very characteristic of philosophy is that it is NOT a wellness activity but the quest for something called truth without knowing what it is or whether it exists.
-Because the outcome is not known the question what is it good for is senseless.
+Because the outcome is not known the question of what it is good for is senseless.
 No serious philosopher promises to make anybody a better person.
 This is traditionally the claim of priests and gurus.